Bearer/bearer/docs/reference/installation.md

 ## Installation options

+:warning: **Known issues**

+* We are currently investigating an [issue](https://github.com/Bearer/bearer/issues/899) which could prevent Bearer running correctly.
+If you encounter this bug, we recommend following the Docker installation instructions.

 ### Install Script

 The most common way to install Bearer is with the install script.
 It will auto-select the best build for your architecture.
 Defaults installation to ./bin and to the latest release version: